Congregation Beth El (Bethesda, Maryland): History

 Congregation Beth El has received recognition for its award-winning adult education program, the Saul Bendit Institute.
 Beth El's adult b'nai mitzvah ceremony received special notice in 2010 when 94-year-old Esther Isralow became the oldest of 19 congregants to complete the 18 months of study led by Rabbi Harris that culminated in the service.
 And Congregation Beth El has held interfaith seminars, such as a 2010 seminar on leadership with perspectives from the Hebrew Bible, the New Testament, and the Koran.

 In 2008, Congregation Beth El received a grant from the Pathways Awareness Foundation recognizing its actions to include worshippers of all abilities.
 In 2009, the United Synagogue of Conservative Judaism gave Beth El an award for the quality of its bulletins.

+Controversy

+In May 2001 The Washington Post reported that Jonathan Z. Maltzman, Beth El's senior rabbi since c.
+1998, had allegedly transferred almost $230,000 from the congregation's charity fund to his personal account; and that of the $400,000 in funds donated, only $20,000 had been directed towards the charity's beneficiairies.
+Montgomery County officials were invited by the congregation's leaders to investigate the matter.
+Rabbi Maltzman resigned in July; and, in September, county officials ceased their investigations.